gloryofrobots/arza/README.md

     def gt x y -> (cmp x y) == GT

 extend MyList
-    // implementations of eq and ne defined in Equal trait will be attached to MyList use Equal
+    // all implementations defined in Equal trait will be attached to MyList use Equal

     // only le and ge will be attached to the type use Order (le, ge)